-If you're bringing your own computer with you, you can connect it to the University network using either free Wi-Fi in designated zones, or a wired network connection if you are in Halls of Residence.
+If you're on campus with your own computer, you can connect it to the University network using either free Wi-Fi in designated zones, or a wired network connection if you are in Halls of Residence.

-The University's free Wi-Fi service, eduroam, is available in many areas of the University such as cafes, bars and communal areas in Halls of Residence.
+The University's free Wi-Fi service, eduroam, is available in many areas of the University, including Halls of Residence.
 You can connect your device to our Wi-Fi using eduroam CAT once you're on campus in a Wi-Fi zone.

 Halls of Residence

 If you're in Halls of Residence you can connect your computer, or one of several supported games consoles, to the network using the wired network point in your room.